BitcoinExchangeFH/BitcoinExchangeFH/README.md

 The application is compatible with version higher or equal to python 3.0.

 ## Contributions
-Always welcome for any contribution.
+Always welcome for any contribution and comments.
 Please fork the project, make the changes, and submit the merge request. :)

 For any questions, please feel free to contact me through email (gavincyi at gmail)